 As of December 31, 2007, we had \$72.4 million of 4.5% convertible subordinate notes outstanding.
 Additional repurchases of the 4.5% notes were made during January of 2008 reducing the outstanding balance to \$12.5 million as of January 31, 2008.
 The holders may convert all or a portion of the notes into common stock at any time on or before July 1, 2008.
 The notes are convertible into our common stock at a conversion price of \$70.98 per share, subject to adjustment in certain events.
 The notes are subordinated to all existing and future senior indebtedness.
 The 4.5% notes are redeemable by us at specified redemption prices, plus accrued and unpaid interest to the day preceding the redemption date.
 The notes will mature on July 1, 2008 unless earlier converted, redeemed at our option or redeemed at the option of the note-holder upon a fundamental change, as described in the indenture for the notes.
-Neither we nor any of our subsidiaries are restricted under the indenture from paying dividends, incurring debt or issuing or repurchasing our securities.
+Neither we nor any of our subsidiaries are subject to any financial covenants under the indenture.
+In addition, neither we nor any of our subsidiaries are restricted under the indenture from paying dividends, incurring debt or issuing or repurchasing our securities.